HaxeFoundation/nekovm.org/www/pages/specs.md

 ### Prototypes

-Each object can have a //prototype// which is also an object.
+Each object can have a *prototype* which is also an object.
 When a field is accessed for reading and is not found in an object, it is searched in its prototype, and like this recursively.

 Prototypes can be accessed using `$objgetproto` and `$objsetproto` :